maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Optional_Task_1_Create_an_image.md

         **Sample Prompt**

         ```text
-        Create a simple and modern logo for our new giving campaign named [campaign name], targeting [target audience/community].
+        Create a simple and modern logo for our new Giving Campaign named [campaign name], targeting [target audience/community].
 The logo should convey qualities such as [desired qualities, e.g., impact, compassion, inclusivity].
 It should be versatile for use on digital platforms and print materials.
         ```
         <BR>
         <div style="background-color: #e0f7ff; padding: 10px; border-left: 5px solid #0078D4;">